 4. The biggest difference appeared to be in how well they advertise and promote it.

 For Example – If Rock Bottom Construction (not a real company) could increase sales only 10% by accepting credit cards and paid a high cost of processing 5% which is higher than most merchant services providers charge the additional profit is $3,500 or 35% increase.

 Having Owned And Operated – Several construction businesses I know how important cash flow is to the success or failure of any contractor.

 We Have Construction Clients – Who understood the reason why we suggest most contractors accept debit and credit cards immediately and others that took a while longer.

-This piece was written by Guest Blogger Randal DeHart who is a QuickBooks ProAdvisor, co-founder of Business Consulting And Accounting in Lynnwood Washington and the leading expert in outsourced construction bookkeeping and accounting services for small construction companies across the USA.
+Author Bio: This piece was written by Guest Blogger Randal DeHart who is a QuickBooks ProAdvisor, co-founder of Business Consulting And Accounting in Lynnwood Washington and the leading expert in outsourced construction bookkeeping and accounting services for small construction companies across the USA.
 Visit Fast Easy Accounting to learn more.